lilydao11/data-science-sp2023/challenges/c04-gapminder-assignment.md

   outlier countries we saw in 1952 that had a major increase in GDP per capita by 2007 (\>\$10,000) include Canada, United States, Saudi Arabia, Bahrain, and Switzerland.
-Kuwait is still an outlier in Asia, but it now fits on the graph, showing that the GDP per capita in Kuwait dropped a significant amount between 1952 and 2007.
+Kuwait is still an outlier in Asia, but the GDP per capita in Kuwait dropped a significant amount between 1952 and 2007.
 Oceania still doesn’t have any outliers but it does have a greater spread of data.
 There are only a few additional outliers in the data in 2007 that weren’t outliers in 1952 and they are all in Africa.

 # Your Own EDA